powsybl/powsybl-dynawo/docs/dynamic_simulation/base-additional-models.md

 ### Complex configuration
 For generator model using specialized component, we need to override some connection properties.
-Thus, `macroStaticReference` and variable prefix can be set for an additional model.
+Thus, `macroStaticReference` and `variablePrefix` can be set for an additional model.
 For example:
 ```json
 {